-Taylor is a first-year Master of Urban Planning and Policy student at the University of Illinois at Chicago.
+Taylor is a second-year Master of Urban Planning and Policy student at the University of Illinois at Chicago.
 Prior to UIC, Taylor worked in the energy efficiency industry and for a nonprofit supporting the education and advocacy of solar energy in Illinois.
-Taylor received a B.S. in Community & Environmental Sociology with a certificate in Environmental Studies from the University of Wisconsin-Madison.
-She is currently a chair of the Delta Emerging Leaders, the associate board of Delta Institute, a nonprofit that collaborates with communities to solve complex environmental challenges across the Midwest.
+Taylor received a B.S. in Community & Environmental Sociology with a certificate in Environmental Studies from the University of Wisconsin-Madison in 2013.

 Youngjun Kim, Research Assistant